Cognitive Processing of Video on Mobile Devices

 The purpose of this research was to study how individuals respond to multiple media messages viewed in a series of web videos.
 During the viewing of the videos, a webcam and facial expressions software (from IMotions) captured real-time response to the YouTube content.
 Later analysis of facial expressions chronicled the flow of emotions over time.

 Influence of Attitude-consistent and Counter-attitudinal Political Information on Audience Eye Movements

-Yu Yin Shen, Ting Yu Lin (National Chiao Tung University, Taiwan), Robert F. Potter
+Yu Yin Shen, Ting Yu Lin, Robert F. Potter, Chen-chao Tao

-This eye tracking study investigated how attitude-consistent and counter-attitudinal media messages affect information processing, specifically exploring how people respond to such messages in terms of their eye movement.
+This eye tracking study investigated how attitude-consistent and counter-attitudinal media messages affect information processing, specifically exploring how people respond to such messages in terms of their allocation of attention.
 The research questions asked: Do our political leanings and political party affiliation, our interest in politics, and our news habits affect exposure to counter-attitudnianal information?
 How do attitude certainty, attitude extremity, and attitude importance affect selective exposure to counter-attitudinal information?

 Me, Myself(ie) and I

 MinJi Kim, Amy Gonzales